Can animals sense when an earthquake is about to occur? | ExBulletin

 Fear, anxiety, or distress caused by earthquakes may explain why animals exhibit behaviors such as vocalization (such as Harvey the dog howling) or fleeing to a place where they feel safe (such as Henry the disappearing cat).

-But of course it’s possible that Harvey and Henry acted like this for reasons not related to the earthquake, and the timing was purely coincidental.
+But of course it’s possible for Harvey and Henry to act this way for reasons not related to the earthquake, and the timing was purely coincidental.
 There are many reasons why a dog howl (the courier opens the front gate) or a cat may lose (your cat may hear loud noises and hide under the bed), but we tend to make contact only when we are aware of the same stimuli.

-Read more: Earthquakes don’t kill people. do buildings.
-And those beautiful decorative pieces are the first to fall

 What we do know is that animals can be seriously affected by earthquakes, whether through injury, displacement or compromised access to food and water.
 Thousands of animals died, along with 185 people, in the 2011 Christchurch earthquake, and many animals were displaced due to property damage.